history

 Studio photograph of a typist with a Hammond typewriter, 1896 – 1900 (Courtesy of the Weil Archive)

-The Sholes and Glidden typewriter (1874) was seen as a tool for those with specific typing needs such as lawyers, judges, stenographers, ministers, and editors.
-The first Sholes and Glidden typewriter advertisement only mentions at the end that “All men of business can perform the labor of letter writing with much saving of valuable time.”
+The Sholes and Glidden typewriter (1874) was initially marketed as a specialized tool for professionals such as lawyers, judges, stenographers, ministers, and editors.
+The first advertisement for the machine only mentioned at the end that “All men of business can perform the labor of letter writing with much saving of valuable time.”

 Office scene with a Caligraph typewriter from 1891.